fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/stripe-integration.md

 Once connected, Stripe will appear as a payment method on your invoices.

 :::info[tip]
 Connected payment gateways are automatically selected for every invoice.
-You can change this in Invoice & Quote settings.
+You can change this in Invoice & quote settings.
 :::

 ## Additional payment methods